- Our Process

 For the company known today as Adient—whose name derives from the Latin word meaning “accepting and advancing a situation”—moving toward challenges is nothing new.

 The company, which was previously the automotive seating business of Johnson Controls, today leads the charge to produce safer, lighter, more ergonomic seating for the global auto industry, supplying some 25 million seating systems yearly to 360 vehicle nameplates worldwide.
-To put it another way, one in every three automobile seats throughout the world is manufactured in an Adient plant.
+To put it another way, 52% of all automobile seats throughout the world are manufactured in an Adient plant.

 When this company felt it was time to move forward with its unified communications, it needed to find someone who shared its eye for innovation to chart their map to the future.